trentsartain/Neural-Network/README.md

 [C# Backpropagation Tutorial](http://www.codingvision.net/miscellaneous/c-backpropagation-tutorial-xor) - This was the initial C# project I looked at.
 I took and modified a few elements that I really liked such as the Sigmoid and Neuron classes.

-[A Step by Step Backpropagation Example](http://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) - This was an excellent explanation of Backpropagation and helped me tremendously with some of the math involved.
+[A Step by Step Backpropagation Example](http://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) - This was an excellent explanation of Back-Propagation and helped me tremendously with some of the math involved.

 [Coding Neural Network Back-Propagation Using C#](https://visualstudiomagazine.com/Articles/2015/04/01/Back-Propagation-Using-C.aspx?Page=1) - This was another great C# example.
 Dr. James McCaffrey (the author) has a lot of great insights in this article and others that he has written on the subject.